dat3-code/Security-startcode-backend/README.md

 Se this [short video](https://www.youtube.com/watch?v=aISFmtX-vfA) for how to use the code for the cars'R' Us project and future projects this semester where you need Security

+### Info

+If you use this as the very start of your own projects, delete the security-zipped folder after cloning.
+This files are meant only to include this project into an EXISTING project, as described elsewere

 ### Short text-version of what the video above goes through
 - Clone (prefered)/fork the project, and do what it takes to create you own git-folder, and after that, git-repo
 - Create the MySQL database you plan to use for the project on your local MySQL instance